thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-but-compliance.md

 >
 > -- someone leading the DevOps initiative at a large US financial services organisation from The DevOps Handbook, Chapter 23.
 Protecting the Deployment Pipeline, p344

-*Despite having established preventive controls like code reviews and approvals, fraud happened at that large financial US organisation.
+*Despite having established preventive controls like code reviews and approvals, fraud still happened at that large financial US organisation.
 One malicious engineer planted a backdoor in the code deployed to the ATM cash machines.
 They were able to put the ATMs into maintenance mode at certain times allowing them to take cash out of the machines.
 The fraud was not detected through code review.
 It was quickly detected employing detective controls using proactive production monitoring.*

 ---

 Scientific research from [Dr Nicole Forsgren](https://twitter.com/nicolefv) and the book [Accelerate](https://www.goodreads.com/book/show/35747076-accelerate) (also by Dr Nicole Forsgren and friends) found that change approval does not reduce risks nor does it increase the stability of systems.
 On the contrary, it slows down IT delivery.
-They also found that both teams reporting no change approval and teams performing peer-reviews achieve a higher delivery performance.
+They also found that teams reporting no change approval and teams reporting to perform peer-reviews both achieve a higher delivery performance.

 Preventive controls like pull request based code reviews become easily useless and introduce a false sense of security.
 It reduces feedback for engineers.
 Did we implement the right thing?
 Is it being used?
 Is it behaving as expected?
 How is it being used?
 Is it behaving nicely?
-Doesn't it cause any harm? ...
+Does it not cause any harm? ...
 In the end, it prevents engineers to take full responsibility for their work and it reduces learning.

 That said, if our activity is covered by PCI-DSS, alright, unfortunately, we will have to rely on code reviews with segregation of duties where the person who reviews the change is different from the person(s) authoring the change.
 However, that does not mean we have to adopt feature branching and pull requests.
 There are other ways to achieve the same.
 Now be aware, we only have to implement this control for that one activity covered by PCI-DSS, not for the whole organisation (see [PCI-DSS and continuous deployment at Etsy](https://continuousdelivery.com/2012/07/pci-dss-and-continuous-deployment-at-etsy/) and "*Case Study: PCI Compliance and a Cautionary Tale of Separating Duties at Etsy*" from The DevOps Handbook p339).